[updated May 2019]

 Who is at Risk for Fibromyalgia

-Researchers have identified characteristics which may increase an individual’s chances for developing fibromyalgia.
-These risk factors include
+Researchers have identified characteristics that may increase an individual’s chances of developing fibromyalgia.
+These risk factors include:

 - genetic disposition

 While some people diagnosed with fibromyalgia are associated with one or more of these characteristics, others identify with none of them.
 Additionally, some women have fibromyalgia without underlying conditions, while others suffer from either rheumatoid arthritis, systemic lupus erythematosus, osteoporosis, and other autoimmune diseases.

 Fibromyalgia is diagnosed in women far more often than in men.
 It’s been theorized by researchers that because women may naturally have lower serotonin levels, they are more prone to developing this condition.
 Serotonin is a brain neurotransmitter that can cause calming and anxiety-reducing reactions in the body.

 It is thought by some medical researchers that like similar diseases, fibromyalgia may have a genetic component involved with its development.
 This theory posits that people who have genes that react more dramatically to certain stimuli may experience pain in certain situations when others would not.

 Some researchers who study fibromyalgia pain theorize that poor physical condition, stress, or micro muscle traumas create the disease’s cycle of pain and fatigue.
 The chronic pain caused by fibromyalgia may cause feelings of depression and anxiety, and worsen the individual’s symptoms.

 Fibromyalgia sufferers often experience non-restorative sleep.
 Some researchers believe that conditions like insomnia can lead to lowered serotonin levels in the body, which can increase its sensitivity to pain.
 Sleep deprivation can cause reduced pain thresholds in women and may be linked to the development of fibromyalgia.